benswift/bimodality/README.md

 # … with 105,590 more rows
 ```

-How you create your `data` is up to you - you could prepare a csv file and use
+How you create your `data` tibble is up to you---you could store your mark data
+in a csv file and use
 [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html), or some
 other way.

-If you're after an example of how to load & munge an Excel spreadsheet (e.g. an
+If you're after some more guidance on how to prepare your `data` tibble, there
-automated report from your student mark database) into the right shape, then
-have a look in `ANU_preprocessing.R` and modify to taste.
-That file contains
-code that [Ben](https://benswift.me) uses to work with the spreadsheet that
-comes out of the student mark reporting system at the Australian National
-University, so it probably won't work for you as-is, but might help you get your
-own data into shape.

-[^tibble]: well, a [tibble](https://tibble.tidyverse.org/) actually
+are a couple of examples in `preprocessing.R`:

+- iterating over a directory full of CSV files (with a specific naming pattern),
+  loading them all into a single tibble

+- loading (and optionally re-shaping) the data from Excel spreadsheet

 ### Analysis